Our team

 Roger Quince combines experience at board level in industry and property investment with consultancy in the field of public policy.

-Roger Quince is a co-founder of SQW and was formerly Managing Director of SQW Consulting.
+Roger Quince is a co-founder of SQW and a former managing director of the company.
 As well as leading the development of the firm to become one of the foremost in its field he directed many of SQW’s flagship projects, principally in the science and technology field.
-His consultancy experience includes a strong international dimension, with assignments spanning Asia Pacific, Latin America, Africa, the Mediterranean, and several countries in both Western and Eastern Europe.
+His consultancy experience includes a strong international dimension, with assignments spanning the Asia Pacific, Latin America, Africa, the Mediterranean, and several countries in Western and Eastern Europe.

-Mr Quince is currently an executive director of MEPC Ltd, one of the UK’s leading property companies with responsibility for three business parks with a combined value in excess of £450 million and more than 300 tenant businesses.
-These include Granta Park near Cambridge which is dedicated to the biotechnology sector and which he established from scratch.
+Mr Quince is a former executive director of MEPC Ltd, one of the UK’s leading property companies, and was responsible for three business parks including Granta Park near Cambridge which is focused on the biotechnology sector.

 Group Chief Executive Officer